gamarcos/api_firebase/README.md

-# API FIREBASE

-# RESTful API in Node + Express + Firebase
+# API FIREBASE - RESTful API in Node + Express + Firebase

+RESTful API to doing the process of manipulations in queues of the Firebase

-Requirements
+# Requirements

 Node and npm

----
 # Dependencies

  - body-parser